-The Australian Centre for the Moving Image (ACMI) is Australia’s national museum of film, TV, videogames, digital culture and art.
-Since we opened our doors in 2002, ACMI has become one of the most successful museums of its kind in the world.
+The Australian Centre for the Moving Image (ACMI) is Australia's national museum of film, TV, video games, digital culture and art.

 ACMI’s Fed Square site closed its doors in May 2019 to undergo a building-wide transformation.
-We are expected to reopen late 2020.
+We are expected to reopen in 2021.

 Our renewal includes: